permutationlock/ztrait/doc/patterns.md

 Obviously this is not a big deal in our case, but it would be nice to have the type requirements available right near the function signature.

-## Use a context pointer and take functions as parameters
+## Take required functions as explicit parameters

-If we want to be clear about what the caller should provide, we could instead take each of the functions that will be called on `handler` as separate parameters.
+If we want to be clear about what the caller should provide, we could instead take each of the functions that will be called on `handler` as a separate parameter.

 ```Zig
     // ...